tstack/lnav/docs/source/commands.rst

   shell command and open the output in lnav.
 * pipe-line-to <shell-cmd> - Pipe the top line in the current view to a shell command and open the output in lnav.
+* redirect-to [path] - If a path is given, all output from commands, like ":echo" and when writing to stdout (e.g. :write-to -), will be sent to the given file.
+If no path is specified, the current redirect will be cleared and output will be captured as it was before the redirect was done.

 .. _misc-cmd: